somsubhra88/Obsidian-Vault/Office/Response to Ting-San.md

-#### Uplift model is to access what action will improve users' purchase probability, right?
+#### Does the Uplift model assess what action will improve users' purchase probability?

 #### Are users already happy and going to purchase anyway, so we should waste advertising dollars?